brycewray/hugo-site/content/posts/2020/04/full-11ty-js-monty.md

 Having put this work to bed, I now will turn my attention to the task I mentioned earlier: making those Gatsby- and Hugo-based repos once again as close to this one as possible in both content and functionality.

 The content part is pretty easy.
-I just add this post, and others as I write them (and adjust each for any tiny issues related to different SSGs’ ways of handling things).
+I just add this post, and others as I write them (and adjust each for any tiny issues related to different SSGs' ways of handling things).

 Getting *all* the functionality working will be the gooey part.
 However, it'll also be the fun part.